Fenchel-Moreau identities on convex cones

 By definition of faces, $\F$ is a cone.
 Due to this and $x\in\F$, we have

-Suppose that the inclusion is strict and thus there is $y\in\F\setminus\{\lambda x:\ \lambda \geq 0\}$ which is not a multiple of $x$.
-It is clear that $y$ is nonzero and thus we have $y_0>0$ similarly.
+Now, we show that the above is in fact an equality.
+Let $y\in \F\setminus\{0\}$.
+By similar arguments as above, we have $y_0>0$.
 Rescaling if needed, we may assume $y_0 =x_0$.
 Recall that in this work, convexity is built into the definition of cones.
 Set $z=\frac{1}{2}(x+y)$.
 Using Jensen's inequality, by \eqref{eq:x_>1=x_0} and an analogous one for $y$, we obtain